Security and Privacy on Generative Data in AIGC: A Survey: Challenges and Future directions

 \subsubsection{Quantification and Assessment of Compliance}

-While existing laws and regulations already impose requirements for compliance with generative data, how to quantify and assess these requirements remains a complex issue.

-Firstly, compliance requirements are abstract and broad, and difficult to translate directly into measurable metrics.
-Laws and regulations usually stipulate a series of principles and standards, such as protecting privacy, respecting intellectual property rights, and prohibiting toxicity, but do not give specific metrics and standards.
+{ While existing laws and regulations already impose requirements for compliance with generative data, how to quantify and assess these requirements remains a challenging question.
+Firstly, compliance requirements are abstract and broad.
+Laws and regulations usually stipulate a series of principles and standards, but do not give specific metrics and standards.
 Therefore, it requires an in-depth understanding of the connotations of the legal provisions and their concretization in the context of the actual situation.
-Secondly, the type of generative data is complex, and it covers a variety of multimodal and cross-modal contents.
-The automated methods for quantification involve the cross-application of fields e.g., natural language processing, image processing, and audio analysis, which requires the development of efficient algorithms to realize it.
+Secondly, the type of generative data is complex, which covers a variety of multimodal and cross-modal contents.
+The automated methods for quantification involve the cross-application of fields, which requires the development of efficient multimodal fusion algorithms to realize it.
 Finally, there are differences in laws and regulations in different countries and regions.
-Compliance assessment of generative data needs to consider and cater to different geographical and cultural contexts, which adds to the complexity of the assessment.
+Compliance assessment of generative data needs to consider and cater to different geographical and cultural contexts, which adds to the complexity of the assessment. }